 Washington's Kitsap Peninsula lies between the Olympic Peninsula and Puget Sound.
 It is separated from the land mass of the Olympic Peninsula by Hood Canal.
-Hood Canal is not actually a man-made waterway, it is a natural fjord of Puget Sound.
-Kitsap Peninsula's irregular shape creates almost 300 miles of shore.
+Hood Canal is not actually a man-made waterway, it is a natural fjord of the Puget Sound.
+Kitsap Peninsula's irregular shape creates almost 300 miles offshore.
 All this water, combined with lush green forests, makes the Peninsula a great places for gardens, parks, and outdoor recreation.

-Many people live and work on the Kitsap Peninsula, which also serves as a bedroom-community for Seattle.
+Many people live and work on the Kitsap Peninsula, which also serves as a bedroom community for Seattle.
 Thousands of people commute back and forth between Kitsap Peninsula and Seattle each weekday.
 Major towns on the Kitsap Peninsula include:

-Home to the Puget Sound Naval Shipyard and a Naval Station, Bremerton is the largest city on Kitsap Peninsula.
+- Bremerton - Home to the Puget Sound Naval Shipyard and a Naval Station, Bremerton is the largest city on Kitsap Peninsula.
 Visitors will enjoy the city's military attractions as well as its many parks, shops, and galleries.

-This small town's Norwegian heritage is most evident in its charming historic downtown district.
+- Poulsbo - This small town's Norwegian heritage is most evident in its charming historic downtown district.
 Poulsbo's downtown shops, restaurants, and galleries, along with the charming waterfront park and marina, make this small town a fun and popular place to visit.

-Located on the west side of Kitsap Peninsula, Silverdale is a retail hub with many big box and chain stores.
+- Silverdale - Located on the west side of Kitsap Peninsula, Silverdale is a retail hub with many big box and chain stores.

-How to Get to Kitsap Peninsula
+How to Get There

 The cities and towns on the Kitsap Peninsula can be reached by road or by the Washington State Ferry.
 State Highway 16, via the Tacoma Narrows Bridge, is the main route onto the peninsula.
 Ferry terminals are located at Bremerton, Bainbridge Island, Kingston, and Southworth.

-Bainbridge Island, part of Kitsap County, is another fun destination and is often part of a Kitsap Peninsula getaway.Continue to 2 of 4 below.
+Bainbridge Island, part of Kitsap County, is another fun destination and is often part of a Kitsap Peninsula getaway.

-Outdoor Activities and Recreation on Kitsap Peninsula
+Outdoor Activities and Recreation

 The Kitsap Peninsula's forested parks and preserves are great for hiking and biking.
-The miles and miles of shoreline provide fun for beach combers and paddlers.
+The miles and miles of shoreline provide fun for beachcombers and paddlers.
 Boaters and divers can enjoy exploring the waters surrounding the Peninsula.
 There are several state parks, most on or near the water, that offer camping as well as day use areas for picnicking and play.

 Kitsap Peninsula is home to several public golf courses, including these highly-rated options: